 3D printing can potentially revolutionise how medical devices are designed and manufactured.
 That’s because it can create personalised medical devices.
 For example, 3D printing can create prosthetics tailored to an individual’s unique anatomy, resulting in a more comfortable and functional device.

 Moreover, it can produce medical devices more quickly and cost-effectively than traditional manufacturing methods.
 This can result in major cost savings for patients and healthcare providers and faster turnaround times for medical devices.

 Virtual reality (VR)

-One of the primary benefits of VR in healthcare is its ability to provide healthcare providers with a controlled environment to practice their skills.
-For example, VR can simulate medical procedures, allowing healthcare providers to practice and perfect their technique before performing the procedure on a patient.
+One of the primary benefits of VR in healthcare is its ability to provide healthcare providers with a controlled environment to practise their skills.
+For example, VR can simulate medical procedures, allowing healthcare providers to practise and perfect their technique before performing the procedure on a patient.
 This can result in improved patient outcomes and reduced medical errors.